 Communication with ESP SDIO Slave¶

-The host should initialize the ESP32 SDIO slave according to the standard SDIO initialization process (Section 3.1.2 of SDIO Simplified Specification).
-In this specification as well as below, the SDIO slave is called an (SD)IO card.
+The host should initialize the ESP32 SDIO slave according to the standard SDIO initialization process (Sector 3.1.2 of SDIO Simplified Specification).
+In this specification and below, the SDIO slave is also called an (SD)IO card.
 All the initialization CMD52 and CMD53 are sent to Func 0 (CIA region).
 Here is an brief example on how to do this:

 - SDIO reset

 - Send SDIO op cond and wait for card ready

 CMD5 arg = 0x00ff8000 (according to the response above, poll until ready)